deep-entertainment/safehouse/design/Safe House - Game Design Document.md

   > *MARJORIE*
   >
   > A simple wardrobe for my clothes.
-It's only for a few days.
+I'll only be here for a few days.

 * Upper Drawer (in wardrobe)